rnascunha/coap-te/README.md

 ```
 $ git clone --recursive https://github.com/rnascunha/coap-te
 ```
 If everything was done right, the ESP-IDF will see **CoAP-te** as a component.
-But as **CoAP-te** is a highly templated library, most of the build will be done when you compile the main project (the one at the `main` directory).
-So you must set some compile flags.
-At the *CMakeList.txt* at the `main` directory, after you register your project, you must write:
+Now, at the main project, you must enable C++17 to compile your code.
+After register your project, set the `std=gnu++17` flag as shown below:

 ```
 # Registering project